Cooking with Michele in Italy

 Not included:

-• Airfare is not included, but I am happy to provide assistance booking flights or advising how to use miles.
+• Airfare (I am happy to provide assistance booking flights with miles or money)

-• Hotel costs for early arrival or late departure will be added to your final invoice.
+• Hotel costs for early arrival in Rome